Mom, You Talk Too Much!

 I did remind him that words can hurt and he may have been a bit too blunt in his statement and he did quickly apologize and assure me he did not mean to hurt my feelings.

-However, I also took the opportunity to do some thinking and hit “replay” on the last 48 hours.
-Hubby was out of town and my son and I had been spending lots of time together.
-As I considered our interactions I did conclude that indeed I had felt the need to fill the hole left by his father being out of town with quite a bit of chatter.
+My hubby was out of town and my son and I had been spending lots of time together.
+As I considered our interactions I did conclude that indeed, I had felt the need to fill the hole left by his father being out of town with quite a bit of chatter.

 Quite a bit of probing, discussing, question asking.